Empowering Our Appalachian Trail Community

 community engagement and

-opportunities for working Together, we can create real ongoing and sustainable goals and empower our Appalachian Trail community to thrive!
+Creating opportunities for working together, we can create real ongoing and sustainable goals and empower our diverse Appalachian Trail community to thrive!

 I believe in the Magic of the Trail and the power of our dynamic, extensive and passionate Appalachian Trail Community!
 We are a strong network of Organizations, Clubs and Individuals who love the Appalachian National Scenic Trail and strive to protect and preserve the AT, the Appalachian mountains and the many ways PEOPLE find to enjoy and celebrate this incredible resource!